Input-to-state stability in integral norms for linear infinite-dimensional systems: Lyapunov method

 and the Lie derivative of $V$ along the trajectories of $\Sigma$ satisfies for all $x \in X$ and $u\in\mathrm C(\bbR_+,U)$ the dissipation inequality

 \end{definition}

-The following result gives a criterion for $L^q$-$L^q$-ISS for the system $\Sigma(A,B)$ with unbounded control in terms of $q$-homogenous ISS Lyapunov functions.
+The following result gives a criterion for $L^q$-$L^q$-ISS for the system $\Sigma(A,B)$ with unbounded control in terms of $q$-homogeneous ISS Lyapunov functions.
 Afterwards, we give examples of systems which possess such Lyapunov functions.

 \begin{theorem} In Setting~\ref{setting:system}, let $B\in \calL(U, X_{-1})$ be $\mathrm C$-admissible and assume that the mild solution is continuous with respect to time in the $X$-norm for every $u\in \mathrm C(\bbR_+, U)$.